 Proposals should be a single document not exceeding 6 pages (excluding CVs), and should include the following:

-Name of PI and all co-participants, with affiliations.
+Name of PI and all co-participants, with school/unit and departmental affiliations.

 Title of Project.
 Total amount requested.